willyii/PolynomialRootFinding/README.md

 - Move some function into util namespace
 - Finished square free decomposition
 - Finished simple test case of decomposition
+- Finished some complicated case for square free decomposition

 ### TODO
-- Complicated test for square free decomposition
 - Sign rule for each square free poly